 Homemade taco seasoning beats the store-bought version every time.
 Make a triple batch and keep it on hand for tacos, roasted potatoes and grilled meat.

 This homemade taco seasoning occupies a special place in my spice drawer.
 We use it so often that I find myself making a triple batch of it at least once a month.
+It's great to have on had for a quick meal of Ground Turkey Tacos!

 If you've ever found yourself standing in the grocery store aisle, squinting at rows of pre-packaged taco seasoning packets with a suspiciously long list of ingredients, you're not alone.
 Why not try making your own at home?